Willie Mitchell (ice hockey): Junior and college hockey (1994–99)

 As a junior hockey player, Mitchell began in the BCHL with the Kelowna Spartans in 1994–95, recording 11 points over 42 games.
-After one season with Kelowna, he joined the Melfort Mustangs of the SJHL.
-Following his first season with Melfort in 1995–96, he was selected by the New Jersey Devils in the eighth round, 199th overall, in the 1996 NHL Entry Draft.
+After one season with Kelowna, he joined the Melfort Mustangs of the Saskatchewan Junior Hockey League (SJHL).
+Following his first season with Melfort in 1995–96, he was selected by the New Jersey Devils in the eighth round, 199th overall, in the 1996 NHL entry draft.
 He returned to Melfort for a second season and recorded 56 points in 64 games to earn the Top Defenceman Award and SJHL First All-Star Team honours.

 Beginning in 1997–98, Mitchell began two seasons of college hockey with Clarkson University Golden Knights of the ECAC.
 In his freshman year, he recorded 26 points over 34 games, fourth among league defencemen, and was named co-Rookie of the Year with Clarkson teammate Erik Cole.
 He also earned ECAC All-Rookie and ECAC Second All-Star honours.
 Clarkson advanced to the ECAC Tournament Final against Princeton University, but lost 5–4 in double overtime.
 The following season, Mitchell led all Golden Knights defencemen in scoring with 29 points (10 goals and 19 assists) and a +13 rating in 34 games.
 He finished the season with a league player of the week recognition on March 1, 1999.
 As Clarkson met Princeton in the 1999 ECAC Semi-final, Mitchell scored the game winning goal with a slap shot from centre ice with three seconds remaining in regulation.
 Clarkson went on to defeat St. Lawrence University 3–2 in the final to capture the ECAC championship.
 Mitchell earned tournament MVP honours and was also named to the ECAC First All-Star Team and NCAA East Second All-American Team.